abirnb01/birnbaum-etal_2022_LACwaterscarcity/README.md

 2. query_xml: xml files needed to produce raw data from GCAM databases

 The processing_queries directory contains the following:
-1. combine_scarcity_metrics.py: script that combines the physical water scarcity, water price, and crop profit scarcity metrics for all scenarios into a single file
+1. combine_scarcity_metrics.py: script that combines the physical water scarcity, water price, and crop profit change scarcity metrics for all scenarios into a single file
-2. get_glob_wprice.py: script to generate the global average water price (GAWP) for each scenario, weighted by basin water withdrawals/global water withdrawals
+2. get_glob_wprice.py: script to generate the global weighted average water price for each scenario, weighted by basin water withdrawals/global water withdrawals
 3. profit_import.py and profit_import_unlimited.py: scripts to calculate profit in scenarios and unconstrained water scenarios using profit rate and land allocation query results
 4. profit_merge.py: script used to combine profit in scenarios with profit in corresponding unconstrained water scenarios
 5. query_combine.py: script used to combine query results in scenarios with query results in corresponding unconstrained water scenarios (for water withdrawals and water price)